ietf-wg-cellar/ebml-specification/specification.markdown

 without a fractional component) which could be negative, positive, or zero.
 Signed Integers are stored with two's complement notation with the leftmost bit being the sign bit.
-Because EBML limits Signed Integers to 8 octets in length a Signed Integer Element stores a number from −9,223,372,036,854,775,808 to +9,223,372,036,854,775,807.
+Because EBML limits Signed Integers to 8 octets in length, a Signed Integer Element stores a number from −9,223,372,036,854,775,808 to +9,223,372,036,854,775,807.

 ## Unsigned Integer Element